Town of Beech Mountain receives $100K donation for EMS station

-BEECH MOUNTAIN — Beech Mountain Volunteer Fire Department Chief and Town Manager Robert Pudney announced on Thursday, Sept.
+BEECH MOUNTAIN — Beech Mountain Volunteer Fire Department Chief and Town Manager Robert Pudney announced on Sept.
 23, a $100,000 donation from the Mountain Ambulance and Healthcare Foundation.
-The funds are designated for the startup of a 24-hour Emergency Medical Services Station on Beech Mountain.
+The funds are designated for the startup of a 24-hour Emergency Medical Services station on Beech Mountain.

 At the July council meeting, Beech Mountain Town Council voted to pursue the establishment of an EMS Station.